Table of Contents

 Things to know before climbing Devils Tower

 To top it off, a stay at the Devils Tower Lodge is the way to go!
 Frank Sanders, owner of the Lodge holds the spirit and history of the tower in his great storytelling.
 It should be noted, the month of June is a sacred month at the Tower for Native Americans.
-A voluntary climbing moratorium is in place and while it is by choice, I highly encourage everyone to recognize this tradition as climbing is a privilege in this area.
+A voluntary climbing moratorium is in place and while it is by choice, I highly encourage everyone to recognize this tradition as climbing the Devils Tower area is a privilege.
 We should recognize that we are not the only group who sees the power of the Tower!
 There is also an annual closure for nesting falcons.
 To learn more about Devils Tower closures, visit the National Parks Service website.

 The history of the formation is storied with interesting ascents and even a parachute landing on top, resulting in the individual being stranded on the summit in the cold for six days.